Aunt Jemima's replacement is hitting store shelves nationwide - KTVZ

 Canceling Aunt Jemima

 Conagra confirmed a year ago that it would conduct a brand and packaging review for its Mrs. Butterworth’s maple syrup bottle.
-B&G Foods said it would review its Black mascot, which, like Jemima, has origins rooted in blackface minstrel shows.
+B&G Foods said it would review its Cream of Wheat mascot, which, like Jemima, has origins rooted in blackface minstrel shows.
 Uncle Ben’s rice has since rebranded as Ben’s Original.

 Pearl Milling Company says its rebrand won’t change the way its products taste.